 Local filmmaker Patrick Sheridan is the Director of The EFP and oversees public screenings at The Bug, including Colorado Independent Women of Film and the EFPalooza Festival.
 Said Sheridan, “This festival came about because so many women directors, writers, editors, and producers along the Front Range asked if there was something we could do to bring these talented filmmakers together to celebrate their work.
 We knew it was a great fit for The Bug because of everything we do with the indie filmmaking community, but it wasn’t until Eileen Agosta came on board that things started moving forward.
 She deserves all the credit for making it happen.
 The Bug is proud to be able to bring together these fantastic artists and showcase their work.”

 The Fourth Annual Colorado Independent Women of Film will take place August 15 and 16 at The Bug Theatre (3654 Navajo Street, Denver, CO 80232).
-To learn more visit The Bug Theatre’s website at www.bugtheatre.org.
+To learn more visit the CIWF website at http://ciwf.wordpress.com and The Bug Theatre’s website at www.bugtheatre.org.

 Go ahead, call them chick flicks.
 We dare you.